InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/standalone.md

 **Standalone Mode also offers greater flexibility and customizability**, allowing operators to tailor their setup according to their infrastructure and operational needs.

-**Note**: We offer two versions: Mainnet and Testnet.
+**Note**: We offer two versions: **Mainnet** and **Testnet**.
 Please make sure not to confuse them.

 ## Key Features

-The Block Builder posts blocks to Scroll from the Ethereum account specified in the `BLOCK_BUILDER_PRIVATE_KEY` environment variable.
+The Block Builder posts blocks to **Scroll** from the Ethereum account specified by the private key.
 It is a core component that interacts with the Scroll network.
-To support future enhancements, the Block Builder is designed to accept external transactions, requiring proper domain or IP address configuration for external access.
+To support future enhancements, the Block Builder is designed to accept external transactions.

-For stable operation in the mainnet environment, ensure the Block Builder runs continuously.
+To ensure stable operation in the mainnet environment, the Block Builder should run continuously.

 - **Transaction Submission:**
   - The Block Builder collects transactions from external sources and submits them to the Scroll network as blocks.
-This ensures efficient interaction with the broader network and enables seamless block posting.
+This enables efficient interaction with the broader network and ensures seamless block submission.
 - **Fee Collection:**
   - The Block Builder collects a fee of $0.005 per user per transaction.
-  - For each block, it can accumulate up to $0.005 \* 128 in fees, ensuring a scalable and incentivized operation.
+  - For each block, it can accumulate up to $0.005 × 128 in fees, supporting scalable and incentivized operation.
-- **Online Status Announcement**
+- **Online Status Announcement:**
-  - A transaction is sent daily to the Block Registry Contract to notify the Indexer of the Block Builder's online status.
-The Indexer then distributes a list of active Block Builders to users.
+  - The Block Builder sends a transaction to the [**Block Builder Registry Contract**](/developers-hub/intmax-nodes/smart-contracts#block-builder-registry) once a day to notify the [**Indexer**](/developers-hub/intmax-nodes/indexer) that it is online.
+  - The indexer plays a critical role in distributing the most suitable Block Builder URL to users, ensuring efficient and reliable network interaction.

 ## Requirements